wizard7377/constitution/src/other/Notes.md

 # Notes

-Here, we give a section by section explination of why changes were, or weren't, made
+Here, we give a Sectiony Sectionxplination of why changes were, or weren't, made

-## Article 1
+# Article

 [Link](../text/articles/art01.md)

-### Electoral districts
+## Electoral districts
 The original constitution did not use many terms, as the system created, while allowing complexity in its practice, in its theory was a simple system.
 Because we use definitions that are a fair bit more in depth, we define them first.